Skip to Content

 How to Get Beach Waves with Flat Iron or Straightener?

 There are several ways to achieve beach waves with a straightener.
 First and foremost, you have to start out with perfectly dry hair.
 Never apply a curling iron or a straightener to wet or damp hair because you’ll just scorch it.
 It doesn’t hurt to add some texturizing spray beforehand, either.
-For pliable style, you might even want to use a tiny bit of flexible pomade or wax while your hair is still dry, then turn on your hairdryer.
+Once your waves are styled and completely cooled, you might even want to use a tiny bit of flexible pomade or wax to define and separate them.
 Which technique fits your ‘do?

 #1: The Basics

 First things first.
 HeyKayli has an excellent how-to tutorial detailing exactly how to get beach waves with a straightener.
+Start with 1-inch sections.
+Clamp near the roots, rotate the iron about a half-turn away from your face, then glide down slowly.
+Pause for a beat where you want the bend, then keep moving so you do not create a hard crease.
+For a beachy finish, leave the last 1–2 inches of your ends out and alternate the direction of your bends from section to section.
 Consider this the basic method, the one you can turn to if you only have a little time or if none of the other methods appeal to you.
 It’s straight-forward and, once you’ve mastered it, you’ll have waves in five minutes flat.

 #2: Mid-Length Waves